thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 Each notification may be delivered using multiple delivery methods: Web, SMS, Email, or [Slack](https://slack.com/).

 - **Web**.
-Notifications will be sent to the Notification center in Thingsboard;
+The notification will be sent to the Web UI in Thingsboard;
 - **SMS**.
-A notifications is sent to the user's phone.
-To receive notifications by SMS, a system administrator should set up the [SMS provider](/docs/user-guide/ui/sms-provider-settings/) properly;
+The notification is sent to the user's phone.
+To send notifications via SMS, a system administrator should set up the [SMS provider](/docs/user-guide/ui/sms-provider-settings/) properly;
 - **Email**.
-With this approach, the user receives a notification by mail.
-For sending notification by email, an [outgoing mail server](/docs/user-guide/ui/mail-settings/) should be configured;
+With this approach, the user receives a notification by Email.
+To send notifications via Email, a tenant administrator [outgoing mail server](/docs/user-guide/ui/mail-settings/) should be configured;
 - **Slack**.
-Notifications will send as a Slack message to a list of Users or Channels.
-For sending notification by Slack must configure a Slack API [token](https://api.slack.com/authentication/token-types) in the *Settings* -> *Notifications* tab.
+Notifications will send as a Slack message to the list of Users or Channels.
+To send notifications via Slack, a tenant administrator must configure a Slack API [token](https://api.slack.com/authentication/token-types) in the *Settings* -> *Notifications* tab.
 Learn more about how to configure Slack settings in Thingsboard [here](/docs/{{docsPrefix}}user-guide/ui/slack-settings/).

 ### Send notification

 To send a notification manually, follow these steps:

- - Сlick the “Send notification” button in the upper right corner of the "Notification center" page;
+ - Сlick the “Send notification” button in the upper right corner of the "Notification center" page to open the new notification wizard;
- - In new window, select recipients and one or more delivery methods.
+ - Select recipients and one or more delivery methods.
 In this example, let's consider the Web delivery method.
-If necessary, use the scheduler.
 Click "Next";
  - Enter the subject and text of the message;
  - Also you can use the Action button in the notification.
 Enter the button text, select the action type ("Open dashboard" or "Open URL link") and specify the URL link or dashboard that should open when the button is clicked.
 You can also display the icon and set its color.
 Click "Next";
  - In this window, you can see how the notification will look and also view the list of notification recipients.
 Click "Send";